ELELAB/helene_bachelor_project/Expression/cancer_type/BRCA_getGLGC/README.txt

-TCGA mRNA expression data in Primary Tumor and Normal Tissue samples for Breast Invasive Carcinoma (BRCA).
+This directory (BRCA_getGLGC) performs pre-processing of TCGA mRNA expression data in Primary Tumor and Normal Tissue samples for Breast Invasive Carcinoma (BRCA).
+The normalization step are performed by both the new generated table and the orgiginal geneInfoHT table to investigate the differences.

 * REQUIREMENTS
 - Packages (version used to produce this data):